Mike O'Brien (actor)

 Michael Patrick O'Brien (born June 22, 1976) is an American comedian, actor, and writer.
-O'Brien is best known for his tenure as a writer and featured player on the NBC sketch comedy series Saturday Night Live from 2009 to 2015.
+He is best known for his tenure as a writer on the NBC sketch comedy series Saturday Night Live from 2009 to 2015, and as a featured player for one season.
 He is also the creator of the 2018 NBC comedy series A.P.
 Bio.

 Career

 O'Brien was born in Blissfield, Michigan to Connie and James O’Brien.
 He attended the University of Michigan, where he majored in film-video and was the founder and editor of a monthly comedy newspaper named The Anti-Daily.

 O'Brien moved to Chicago and began taking improv and sketch classes.
 At iO Chicago he performed with a group called The Reckoning (2001–present).
 He trained at the Second City in Chicago, eventually joining the company's mainstage, where he performed for one year as a part of "America: All Better".

 Saturday Night Live

 O'Brien worked as a staff writer on Saturday Night Live for seven seasons, joining the show in 2009, and also appeared as a featured player for the 2013–14 season.
 After his sole season as a featured player, he left the cast but continued to write for the show in his final season from 2014 to 2015.
 Some of O'Brien's sketches include "Monster Pals" starring James Franco as well as "Puppet Class" starring Bill Hader.
 His short films "Grow a Guy" and "The Jay-Z Story" were each given the title card, "A Mike O'Brien Picture" in season 40.
-After leaving the writing staff in season 41, O'Brien has continued to contribute short films under the title, A Mike O'Brien Picture.
+After leaving the writing staff in season 41, O'Brien continued to contribute short films under the title, A Mike O'Brien Picture for a brief period.